CCP-NC/dipolar_averages/README.md

 ## Experimental

 The **Experimental** directory contains Python scripts to aid quantifying second moments from experimental data.
 See this directory for more information.
+Note that this directory can be downloaded independently of the rest of the repository.
+The scripts and examples it contains are _not_ installed by the package installation script.

 ## Test script